Khans of Bollywood

 In addition to the three Khans, there have been other Khans in Bollywood.
 The most famous Khan prior to them was Dilip Kumar, whose real name is Muhammad Yusuf Khan, for which he has been referred to as the "First Khan" of Bollywood.
 Kumar was the biggest Indian star of the 1950s and 1960s, a matinee idol and the country's highest paid actor of the period.
 His 1960 film Mughal-e-Azam was the first Indian film with an adjusted gross over ₹2000 crore, making it the highest-grossing Indian film for over six decades.
-The term "fourth Khan" is sometimes used to refer to either Saif Ali Khan or Irrfan Khan.
-Many of the Khans of Bollywood notably belong to the ethnic Pathan community of India, with roots in Khyber Pakhtunkhwa in today's Pakistan.
+The term "fourth Khan" is used to refer to Saif Ali Khan.